-It’s natural to seek experiences that make you feel good and to avoid those that cause harm or discomfort.
-In fact, it’s an essential evolutionary response and could even be considered a normal protective adaptation.
-(1) But the reality is that avoiding pain is often the problem and can cause more suffering if you live with persistent pain.
+It’s natural to seek experiences that make you feel good while avoiding those that cause harm or discomfort.
+In fact, it’s an essential evolutionary response that could even be considered a normal, protective adaptation.
+(1) Sadly, avoiding persistent pain is an instinctive reaction that can end up causing even more discomfort.

-When a patient’s attempts to avoid unpleasant sensations (including physical pain) are repeatedly unsuccessful, their entire life can become wrapped around an exhausting “Mission Impossible.”
+When a patient’s attempts to avoid unpleasant sensations are repeatedly unsuccessful, they can end up feeling overwhelmed with a “Mission Impossible” scenario.

-Experiential avoidance (EA) in the ACT model has been broadly defined as attempts to avoid thoughts, feelings, memories, images and physical sensations—even when doing so creates harm.
+Experiential avoidance (EA) in the ACT model has been broadly defined as any attempt to avoid uncomfortable thoughts, feelings, memories, images and physical sensations—even when doing so creates harm.

-In a sense, precisely the inverse of short-term pain for long-term gain takes place in EA.
-Patients might continuously strive to avoid or control experiences they believe will worsen their condition, even at the cost of suffering more significant consequences in the long run.
-(2) The very effort itself to control discomfort can not only magnify the pain experience but also negatively impact patients’ well-being and quality of life.
+In some ways, the inverse of short-term pain for long-term gain takes place in EA.
+Patients might continuously strive to avoid or control experiences that they believe will worsen their condition, even at the cost of enduring more significant consequences in the long run.
+(2) The effort to control discomfort can not only magnify the pain experience, but also negatively impact a patient’s well-being and quality of life.

 5 Risks of Experiential Avoidance

-While pain avoidance has its place in the human experience, offering temporary relief and alleviating distress, prolonged refusal to meet discomfort head on can present risk factors and exacerbate long-term adverse outcomes.
-(3) The list of problems and complications of prolonged suboptimal coping strategies is long and has been well-established in the medical literature.
+While pain avoidance has its place in the human experience, temporary relief coupled with prolonged refusal to meet discomfort head on can present risk factors that exacerbate long-term adverse outcomes.
+(3) The list of complications with prolonged suboptimal coping strategies is long and has been well-established in medical literature.
 (4)

 Here are 5 commonly cited consequences of experiential avoidance: